Horizonll/Horizonll.github.io/_pages/about.md

 # 🔥 News

+- _2025.07_: &nbsp;🎉🎉 THMOS won the 2nd place in the Humanoid League Kid Size and 4th place in the AdultSize at RoboCup 2025!
 - _2025.05_: &nbsp;🎉🎉 THMOS won the 1st place in the humanoid league of the RoboCup China Open 2025!
-- _2024.07_: &nbsp;🎉🎉 THMOS reached the quarter-finals in the Humanoid League Kid Size and 5-th place in the AdultSize League at RoboCup 2024!
+- _2024.07_: &nbsp;🎉🎉 THMOS reached the TOP 8 in the Humanoid League Kid Size and 5-th place in the AdultSize at RoboCup 2024!
 - _2024.06_: &nbsp;🎉🎉 THMOS won the 1st place in the humanoid league of the RoboCup China Open 2024!

 # 🚀 Projects